 Risk factors for developing bowel cancer include age, diet and lifestyle, genetics and medical conditions.

 Symptoms of bowel cancer include blood in the stools, change in bowel habit, lower abdominal pain, bloating or discomfort after eating.

 Coeliac disease is an autoimmune disease affecting approximately 1 in 100 people.
 Coeliac disease can affect anybody however it is more common in women than men and is most likely to develop either in early childhood (before the age of 1) or in later adulthood (between the ages of 40-60).

-Causes - When gluten is consumed the small intestine becomes inflamed and the body’s ability to absorb nutrients is reduced.
+Causes - coeliac disease is caused by a reaction to gluten.
+If someone with coeliac disease consumes gluten they will have an immune response which causes damage to the lining of the small intestine.
+This can impact on nutrient absorption as the small projections that line the small intestine, called villi, are flattened causing reduced nutrient absorption.
+Therefore it is important that coeliac disease is identified.
+Once diagnosed it is managed by a gluten free diet for the rest of the individuals life.
 Gluten containing grains include wheat, barley, rye and oats and are commonly found in an array of foods such as bread, pasta, cakes, breakfast cereals and ready meals.
 Gluten is often found hiding in foods such as chips, sauces, some processed meats and seasonings.

 Symptoms of coeliac disease include bloating, wind, constipation, diarrhoea, abdominal pain, nausea, weight loss and fatigue.

 Irritable Bowel Syndrome (IBS) is a bowel disorder with symptoms affecting up to 20% of the population.
 IBS is more common in women than men and usually develops between ages 20-30.